 Do you like to run?
-Are you interested in meeting other people in the Research Triangle area who share your interest?
+Are you interested in meeting other people in North Carolina's Research Triangle area who share your interest?
 If so, you're in the right place.

-Founded in 1975, Godiva Track Club has over 450 members of all ages and abilities, and welcomes new members.
+Founded in 1975 at the University of North Carolina-Chapel Hill, Godiva Track Club has about members of all ages and abilities, and welcomes new members.

 Godiva offers an annual Running Start program for those who are new or returning to the sport.
 The club presents popular running events like the Umstead Trail Marathon.
 Godiva's annual calendar also features weekly summer track meets, and a winter series of cross country runs.
 There are regularly scheduled group runs most days of the week.

 Oh yes, one more thing: You may wonder why we're called the Godiva Track Club.
 Here's the story.